Skip to Main Content

 To maximize this strategy’s effectiveness, consider the following tips:

 • Encourage upgrades.
 Perhaps you’d like to see more members take advantage of your more expensive membership packages.
-You can offer incentives for renewing at a higher level or for multi-year renewal; just make sure you clearly outline any additional costs they’ll be responsible for.
+You can offer incentives for renewing at a higher level or for multi-year renewal; just make sure you clearly outline any additional costs for which they’ll be responsible.

 • Don’t jump the gun.
 Many members will happily renew without any additional incentives, so don’t be too quick in implementing this strategy.
-Instead, save this method for when your organization isn’t seeing the return on renewal letters that you’d like, or if you need to take your retention strategy to the next level.
+Instead, save this method for when your organization isn’t seeing the return on your membership renewal letters that you’d like or if you need to take your retention strategy to the next level.

-To sum it up: Though they aren’t necessary, including renewal incentives in your member renewal letter can encourage members to secure their membership sooner or at a higher level than they usually would.
+To sum it up: Though they aren’t a necessity, including renewal incentives in your member renewal letter can encourage members to secure their membership sooner or at a higher level than they usually would.

-Your member has made it to the end of the page, but they’re still not confident in renewing their membership for another year.
-Perhaps they have a lingering question or would like to speak with someone at your organization who can further persuade them.
+Let’s say a member has made it to the end of the page, but they’re still not confident about renewing their membership for another year.
+Perhaps they have a lingering question or would like to speak with someone at your organization who can give them more information.

 There would be nothing worse than leaving a member stranded and unable to renew their subscription.
-You can make sure that members are able to take the next step by providing clear contact information for your leadership team.
+You can make sure members are able to take the next step by providing clear contact information for someone who can help them.

 Your member may already know how to access your team, but there’s no harm in going over these necessary details once more.
 Plus, including a note that questions are welcome will make your members feel more comfortable speaking to your staff (and reminding members that your organization is accessible is never a bad thing!).
-And for the long-run, consider creating a member login portal on your website — so members can access information and stay engaged without having to contact you.
+And for the long run, consider creating a member login portal on your website so members can access important information and stay engaged without having to contact you.

 To sum it up: Provide contact information for your team should members need to follow up with your renewal letter in person, over the phone, or via email.

-You should always have a gracious attitude toward your members, but you should be especially considerate when you’re asking them to renew their membership.
+You should always have a gracious attitude toward your members, but be especially considerate when you’re asking them to renew their membership.

 As you close your letter, tell your member again how grateful you are for their continued involvement in your organization.
 Keep it concise (you don’t need to oversell it!), but be sincere.